JoaoVitorResende/JoaoVitorResende/README.md

 # Portfolio

-* I'm a student from computer science,which wants to contribute to the market learning new programing tools
+* I'm a student from computer science, which wants to contribute to the market learning new programing tools

 # Tools already learned